Cuteness may earn compensation through affiliate links in this article.

 Cons: It could be tough to remove waste, depending on the model.

-As a rule, you should have as many litter boxes as you have cats, plus one.
+When you're looking for a litter box, as a rule, you should have as many litter boxes as you have cats, plus one.
 So it may be cost-effective to mix and match what kinds of pan you buy for your cat.
 Try a few out, and see what works best for your cat's needs, and your personal tastes and lifestyle.